Free consultation

 In order to properly understand who could face a malpractice claim for your particular injury or illness case, we strongly encourage you to reach out to a skilled Chicago medical malpractice attorney as soon as possible.
 Our team will address common types of malpractice including issues with informed consent.

 Every state sets a certain timeframe for individuals to file a malpractice lawsuit against negligent medical professionals.
-In Illinois, the medical malpractice statute of limitations is two years from the date the person discovers or should have discovered their injuries or illness that resulted due to medical malpractice.
+In Illinois, under 735 ILCS 5/13-212(a), an individual has two years from the date the person discovers or should have discovered their injuries or illness that resulted due to medical malpractice.
 If an individual fails to file a lawsuit within this two-year time frame, they will likely lose the ability to recover the compensation they are entitled to.

 However, there are certainly exceptions to the statute of limitations that you need to be aware of.
 First, if a minor under the age of 18 is harmed due to a medical mistake, they have up to eight years after the incident to file a claim.
 They do have to file their claim before their 22nd birthday, regardless of their age as a minor when the mistake was discovered.